Leave a Message

 What This Means for Sellers

-- Village determines comparison set.
-Buyers mentally group homes by village before comparing individual features.
+1. Village determines comparison set.
+Buyers group homes by village before evaluating individual features.
+A Sendero home is measured against Sendero inventory, not Rienda listings with different tax burdens and construction eras.

-What RMV Sellers Say About Working With Dave Archuletta
+What RMV Homeowners Say About Working With Dave Archuletta

 Why These Testimonials Matter